Skip to Content

 Metal models is very interesting and hopefully using a few tips and tricks you can continue to make them.

-Metal alternatives.
-Brass and copper can be easier metals to bend, however, you would need to consider if this is durable enough for your model.
+Brass and copper can be easier metals to bend.
+However, you would need to consider if this is durable enough for your model.

-Ergonomic add-ons.
-Foam or silicone grip sleeves can make distribute the pressure on your hands and support your grip.
+Foam or silicone grip sleeves can help distribute the pressure on your hands and support your grip.

 An image of someone using tweezers for metal craft